amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 2. The javadoc documentation for the classes can be found [here](http://www.cs.williams.edu/~freund/cs136-073/javadoc/hexapawn/index.html).

-3. You can play a game of Hex-a-Pawn from the command-line by running the `HexBoard` class (that class can compile on its own even though the `Player` class requires `GameTree` to be defined).
+3. You can play a game of Hex-a-Pawn by running the `HexBoard` class (that class can compile on its own even though the `Player` class requires `GameTree` to be defined).

 4. You can look at the `main` method in the `HexBoard` class to see an example of how to code up a game between two players.

-## Extra credit
-If you would like some extra credit, create a GUI version of the game that pops up a window, allows the user to select the kind of opponent, displays nice graphics and allows the user to move by dragging pieces.

 ### Appendix A - Gardner's Hex-a-Pawn

-The Hex-a-Pawn game was developed in the early sixties by Martin Gardner.
-Three white and three black pawns are placed on a 3x3 chessboard.
-On alternate moves they may be either moved forward one square, or they may capture an opponent on the diagonal.
+The Hex-a-Pawn game was developed in the early sixties by [Martin Gardner](https://en.wikipedia.org/wiki/Martin_Gardner).
+Three white and three black pawns are placed on a 3x3 board.
+On alternate moves, they may be either moved forward one square, or they may capture an opponent on the immediate diagonal.
 The game ends when a pawn is promoted to the opposite rank, or if a player loses all their pieces, or if no legal move is possible.

 In his article in the March 1962 Scientific American, Gardner discussed a